schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz_small.svg)
 ][stackblitz]

 In this manual you will learn how you can use SwissQRBill to create a complete PDF file and then attach the QR slip to the bottom of the page.
-We will use PDFKit to create a PDF document with a Logo, title and the address of the biller, as well as the recipient.
-Then we use SwissQRBill to create a Table containing the billable items and add the QR slip to the bottom of the page.
+We will use [PDFKit][npm pdfkit] to create a PDF document with a Logo, title and the address of the biller, as well as the recipient.
+Then we use [SwissQRBill][npm swissqrbill] to create a table containing the billable items and add the QR slip to the bottom of the page.

 The methods used from PDFKit are documented on [pdfkit.org](http://pdfkit.org/docs/getting_started.html)
 The documentation of SwissQRBill can be found in the [docs](../docs/) directory of this repository.